Home & Community Care

 - provide care at home when you would otherwise require admission to hospital or would stay longer in hospital;

-- provide assisted living and residential care services if you can no longer be supported in your home; and
+- provide assisted living and long-term care services if you can no longer be supported in your home; and

-- support you and your family if you are nearing the end of your life at home, in an assisted living residence or a residential care facility, which includes hospice.
+- support you and your family if you are nearing the end of your life at home, in an assisted living residence or a long-term care home, which includes hospice care.

 Action Plan to Strengthen Home and Community Care for Seniors